 What is a heat exchanger and why is it critical?

-A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while keeping the air in your home from mixing with the furnace exhaust.
+A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
 Sometimes the heat exchanger fails, either from cracks caused by regular expansion and contraction due to heating and cooling of the metal, or from rust.
-When a heat exchanger fails—under particular conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
-A properly operating furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety risk.
+When a heat exchanger fails—under certain conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
+A properly operating furnace should not generate significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety risk.

-A cracked heat exchanger could permit exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
+A cracked heat exchanger could permit exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
 In order for this to happen, the furnace must be giving off high levels of carbon monoxide and the exhaust gas must be combining with the household air.
-This could lead to serious sickness and even death.
+This could lead to serious illness and even death.

 What are the warnings of a cracked heat exchanger?